jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-7/section-4.md

 It always reduces our authority to persuade.
 It always brings some suspicion on our fitness to lead and direct.
 However, the man who sometimes misleads from mistake is very different from the person who is capable of willfully deceiving.
 The former may safely be trusted on many occasions.
 The latter may be very seldom trusted.

-28 Frankness and openness gain confidence.
+{{< s v="28" >}} Frankness and openness gain confidence.
 We trust the man who seems willing to trust us.
 We think that we see clearly the road he means to conduct us.

 We abandon ourselves with pleasure to his guidance.
 On the contrary, reserve and concealment call forth diffidence.
 We are afraid to follow the man who is going where we do not know.
-The great pleasure of conversation and society, besides, arises from a certain=
+The great pleasure of conversation and society, besides, arises from a certain:
 - correspondence of sentiments and opinions
 - harmony of minds.

 It coincides and keeps time with one another like many musical instruments.

 But this most delightful harmony can only be obtained through a free communication of sentiments and opinions.
-On this account, we all desire to=
+On this account, we all desire to:
 - feel how each other is affected
 - penetrate into each other's bosoms
 - observe the sentiments and affections which really subsist there

-A man exercises a hospitality more delightful than any other when he=
+A man exercises a hospitality more delightful than any other when he:
 - indulges us in this natural passion
 - invites us into his heart

 He open the gates of his breast to us.
-No man in ordinary good temper, can fail of pleasing if he has the courage to utter his real sentiments=
+No man in ordinary good temper, can fail of pleasing if he has the courage to utter his real sentiments:
 - as he feels them
 - because he feels them

 It is this unreserved sincerity which renders even the prattle of a child agreeable.
 No matter how weak and imperfect are the views of the open-hearted, we take pleasure to enter into them.
-We try as much as we can to=
+We try as much as we can to:
 - bring down our own understanding to the level of their capacities
 - regard every subject as how they have considered it

 This passion to discover the real sentiments of others is naturally so strong.
 It often degenerates into a troublesome and impertinent curiosity to pry into those secrets of our neighbours.

 They have very justifiable reasons for concealing them.
-On many occasions, it requires prudence and a strong sense of propriety to=
+On many occasions, it requires prudence and a strong sense of propriety to:
 - govern this, as well as all the other passions of human nature
 - reduce it to that pitch which any impartial spectator can approve of

-It is equally disagreeable to disappoint this curiosity in its turn, however, when it is=
+It is equally disagreeable to disappoint this curiosity in its turn, however, when it is:
 - kept within proper bounds
 - aims at nothing which there can be any just reason for concealing

-A man builds a wall around his breast when he=
+A man builds a wall around his breast when he:
 - eludes our most innocent questions
 - gives no satisfaction to our most inoffensive inquiries
 - plainly wraps himself up in impenetrable obscurity